 Join us for lunch and top it off with an ice cream treat while spending the day shopping and getting help with your fabric selection or current project from our friendly staff of quilting experts.

 The Crystal Ice House is a 1925 structure located adjacent to the Suwannee Valley Quilt Shoppe and once furnished ice for the Coca Cola Bottling operations.
 Renovations were completed on this wonderful old building March 1, 2010.

-It is now home to a variety of small shops including Karen’s Long Arm Machine Quilting, Sally’s Suwannee Valley Cross Stitch, Kathy’s Mane Street Hair Salon and a good selection of Antiques and Collectibles.
+It was previously home to Karen’s Long Arm Machine Quilting and Sally’s Suwannee Valley Cross Stitch, plus a good selection of Antiques and Collectibles.

 Karen Alberts (a retired ship captain and abalone diver) brings a wide variety of sewing skills, quilting skills and machine quilting experience that will ensure outstanding consultation and service for her customers.
 Karen offers a choice of over two thousand edge to edge patterns.
-Call her on her mobile phone at (850) 672-0433 or if she is not available try the Crystal Ice House phone at (352) 463-3841 and arrange to stop by the Crystal Ice House to discuss your project.
+Call her on her mobile phone at (850) 672-0433 or if she is not available try the Quilt Shoppe phone at (352) 463-3842 and arrange to stop by the Quilt Shoppe to discuss your project.